By Sarah P.

 Now, I want to circle back and talk about how this relates to self-esteem…

 We must do a great deal of re-framing.
 First of all, there is the old adage that beauty is as beauty does.
-You were the one who remained loyal to your marriage, held up the family in times of crises, lived your life as an honorable woman, and remained a good wife.
+You were the one who remained loyal to your marriage, held up the family in times of crises, lived your life as an honorable man or woman, and remained a good husband or wife.
 That is beautiful!

 You are the repository and the creator of new life and the one who has responsibly raised the next-generation.
 You are beautiful precisely because you are a wife and mom (and maybe because you are a grandma too!)